neithernut/dr.w.falls/doc/design/Gameplay.md

 We can determine whether or not to declare defeat by simply scanning the top row in the field of settled elements.
-For this purpose, we'll define a function taking as a parameter the elimination function's return value by reference.
+For this purpose, we'll define a function taking as a parameter a reference to the field of settled elements.
+We could enforce correct ordering by making it also take as parameter a reference of the elimination function's return type, but there'd be little benefit.

 ### Virus count update